openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 -  Type parameter (see :ref:`Type Parameters`) name with the '``!``' sign (see :ref:`NonNullish Type Parameter`).

-If the type name denoted by ``identifier`` refers to a generic class or an interface type, then it must be a valid instantiation of the generic to be a valid type reference.
+A type name denoted by ``identifier`` is a valid type reference if it is a valid instantiation of a generic when referring to a generic class or an interface type.
 A type reference is valid if its type arguments (see :ref:`Type Arguments`) are provided explicitly or implicitly based on defaults.

 .. index::